Automation, Workers, and Event-Driven Workflows

 A user clicks "Export Report."
 The request hits your controller, which queries 200,000 rows, compiles them into a spreadsheet, writes the file to storage, and returns a download link.
 That request takes 45 seconds.
 The load balancer times out at 30.
 The user sees a 504.
 They click the button again.
 Now two export jobs are running against the same dataset, fighting for memory.

-Background job processing exists because HTTP requests are the wrong place for slow work.
-Every Laravel application we have built since 2005, and we have built over 50, eventually needs a queue.
-The question is never whether you need one.
+Background jobs exist because HTTP requests are the wrong place for slow work.
+Any non-trivial Laravel application eventually needs a queue.
+The question is never whether you need background job processing.
 It is how you design it so jobs do not pile up, fail silently, or corrupt data when they retry.

 This page covers the architectural patterns we use in production: queue topology, driver selection, idempotent job design, failure handling with dead letter queues, monitoring through Horizon, and the specific failure modes that tutorials never mention.
 If you have already read the Laravel queue documentation and want to know what changes when you move from tutorial to production, this is where that conversation starts.